ConacBreslin/inginuity/README.md

 - Information about automatically formatting  python with [black](https://pypi.org/project/black/) was found on [freecodecamp.org](https://www.freecodecamp.org/news/auto-format-your-python-code-with-black/)
 - The code for the onload modal was taken from [etutorialspoint.com](https://www.etutorialspoint.com/)
 - The code for standardising the icon sizes wa taken from [bulma.io](https://bulma.io/)
+## Images
+- The images were stored in [Imgur](https://i.imgur.com/).
+- The images were formatted using [online-im age-editor.com/](https://www.online-image-editor.com/) and [tinypng.com/](https://tinypng.com/).
+- The background image  is by [Michael](https://unsplash.com/@michael75?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) in [unsplash.com](https://unsplash.com/).
+- When possible the distillery and gin photos were taken from distilleries' websites, as were their gins.
+## Testing.
+Bugs identified during development and testing and their solutions are reordede here [page 1](static/images/bugsone.png), [page 2](static/images/bugstwo.png).
+### Validation
+- HTML source code for each all XX pages page was validited by direct input into [validator.w3.org](https://validator.w3.org/).
+The results of this can be seen  [here](static/images/htmlvalidation.jpg).
+- CSS code was tested repeatedly by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
+No error found!' message.
+- JavaScript was checked using [jshint](https://jshint.com/).
+There were no errors and the warnings were checked, corrected where appropriate and otherwise left.
+- Python code was tested repeatedly with [pep8 online validator](http://pep8online.com/) until the vaildator deemed it 'All right'.
+- Lighthouse Audits.
+The site’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](static/images/lighthousereport.png).